George Simpson (HBC administrator): Children

 James Keith Simpson (1823–1901) is poorly documented.
 Ann Simpson, born in Montreal in 1828, is known only from her baptismal record.
 Simpson fathered two sons, George Stewart (1827) and John Mackenzie (1829), with Margaret (Marguerite) Taylor.
-George married Isabella Yale (1840-1927), daughter of fur trader James Murray Yale, of the Yale family.
+George married Isabella Yale (1840–1927), daughter of fur trader James Murray Yale, of the Yale family.
+George was also the brother-in-law of Eliza Yale, wife of Capt.
+Henry Newsham Peers, grandson of Count Julianus Petrus de Linnée.

 Soon after the birth of John Mackenzie, Simpson left Margaret to marry his cousin.
 Simpson shocked his peers by neglecting to notify Margaret of his marriage or make any arrangements for the future of his two sons.